 Types of Insolvency

-There are two types of insolvency: balance sheet insolvency accounting insolvency and cash flow insolvency.
+There are two types of insolvency: balance sheet insolvency (also known as accounting insolvency) and cash flow insolvency.
 They both mean that a business can’t meet its financial obligations when they come due.
-However, there are differences in how each type of insolvency is determined — and one can inflict more severe consequences than the other.
+However, there are differences in determining each type of insolvency—and one can inflict more severe consequences than the other.

 Cash Flow Insolvency